nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 ## Release checklist

+_Note: you can skip this if you need the time back.
+Only issue is you're trading off potential build stability._

 * [ ] **Build**.
 Cut a new build in Unreal.
 If the game doesn't build, fix until it does.
 * [ ] **Tag**.
 Once built, tag the latest commit on `master` with the latest version string.
 * [ ] **Upload**.
 Upload build to Google Drive.